In-patient luxury rehab center in Thailand

 What is drug overdose?

-Drug overdose can be accidental or intentional.
+Drug overdose is either accidental or intentional.
 Accidental drug overdose happens when a person takes the wrong substance or a combination of substances at the wrong time or in the wrong amount, without being aware of it.
-This also applies to people who take drugs to achieve a “high” effect but don’t know how potent they are.
+This additionally applies to people who take drugs to achieve a “high” effect but don’t know how potent they are.

 An intentional overdose happens when a person takes too much of a drug (or more of them) too quickly and on purpose.
 They want to inflict self-harm and choose drugs as a method to make it happen.

-Overdose can be fatal and non-fatal.
-Not all cases of drug overdose lead to death, but they can have dangerous effects and consequences.
+Overdose is fatal or non-fatal.
+Not all cases of drug overdose lead to death, but they have dangerous effects and consequences.

 How common is drug overdose?